raven-computing/icecrusher/README.md

 ## License

 Icecrusher is licensed under the Apache License Version 2 - see the [LICENSE](LICENSE) for details.
 The JRE which is part of each native installer is subject to its own license.
-Please inform yourself about such if you plan to build, extend, distribute either this application or any Oracle products.
+Please inform yourself about such if you plan to build, extend, distribute either this application or any products as part of the openJDK.
-Disclaimer: Raven Computing does not own, maintain or sell any software product as part of the JDK or JRE.
+Disclaimer: Raven Computing does not own, maintain or sell any software product as part of the openJDK or JRE.